 \section{Applications}

 We conclude the paper with some applications of our results.
 In Corollary \ref{c:RIbound} we provide size bounds for rational identity test that do not rely on the information about realizations.
-Next we prove the local-global principle of the linear dependence for nc rational functions and obtain size bounds for testing linear dependence; see Theorem \ref{t:lg}.
+Next we prove the local-global principle for the linear dependence of nc rational functions and obtain size bounds for testing linear dependence; see Theorem \ref{t:lg}.
 Finally, we consider symmetric rational expressions and symmetric realizations, following \cite{HMV}.